Devon Bostick

 Devon Bostick (born November 13, 1991) is a Canadian actor.
-He played Rodrick Heffley in the first three Diary of a Wimpy Kid films, starred in the Atom Egoyan-directed film Adoration (2008) and portrayed Jasper Jordan on the dystopian science fiction television series The 100 from 2014 to 2017.

-Life and career
+He is known for his main role as Rodrick Heffley in the Diary of a Wimpy Kid film series (2010–2012).
+His other lead roles include Adoration (2008), Dead Before Dawn 3D (2012), Okja (2017), and Tuscaloosa (2019).
+Bostick has also had a number of supporting roles in films such as Godsend (2004), Saw VI (2009), The Art of the Steal (2013), Regression (2015), Words on Bathroom Walls (2020), and Oppenheimer (2023).

+In television, Bostick is known for his main role as Jasper Jordan on the CW science fiction series The 100 (2014–2017).
+He has also had recurring roles as Leo Strange in the CBC series Being Erica (2009–2011), Green on the Quibi series Most Dangerous Game (2020), and Oscar on the Netflix series FUBAR (2023).

+Early life and education

 Bostick was born in Toronto, Ontario.
 His mother, Stephanie Gorin, is a casting director in Toronto, who works on stage and screen and his father, Joe Bostick, is an actor as well as a film fight coordinator.
+His younger brother Jesse Bostick is also an actor.

-He is of British and Norwegian descent.
-Devon began acting when in grade five.
-He is a graduate of the Etobicoke School of the Arts in Toronto.
+Bostick is of British and Norwegian descent.
+He began acting in the fifth grade and is a graduate of the Etobicoke School of the Arts in Toronto.

+Career

-He has had roles in the television series Degrassi: The Next Generation, Flashpoint and in the film Citizen Duane, and appeared in the series premiere of Rookie Blue.
+Bostick has had roles in the television series Degrassi: The Next Generation, Flashpoint and in the film Citizen Duane, and appeared in the series premiere of Rookie Blue.
 His film work has included roles in Godsend, Fugitive Pieces and The Stone Angel.

-In Adoration (2008), he played Simon, a boy who being raised by his uncle (played by Scott Speedman) after his parents' death.
+In Adoration (2008), Bostick played Simon, a boy who being raised by his uncle (played by Scott Speedman) after his parents' death.
 He also appeared in an online spoof trailer for a hoax movie called "Ice Fortress."
 He had roles in The Poet, a World War II drama starring Roy Scheider and Colm Feore, Saw VI as Brent and Assassin's Creed: Lineage as Ezio Auditore.

 Bostick also played Erica's deceased brother Leo in CBC Television's series Being Erica, and Rodrick Heffley in the movies of Diary of a Wimpy Kid.
 He played Alan in three episodes of The Marvelous Mrs. Maisel.
+In Oppenheimer (2023), Bostick played Seth Neddermeyer, a physicist who worked at Los Alamos Laboratory during the Manhattan Project and suggested the use of an implosion-type nuclear weapon in the Trinity Test.